 The apportionment factor of an entity with zero Texas gross receipts is zero; therefore, no tax is due.
-The entity must file a Long Form Report (Form 05-158) or, if qualified, the EZ Computation Report (Form 05-169) to calculate total revenue and enter zero for Texas gross receipts.
+The entity must file a Long Form Report (Form 05-158) or, if qualified, the EZ Computation Report (Form 05-169) to report total revenue, Texas gross receipts and gross receipts everywhere.
 See instructions for Item 24 of Form 05-158-B for additional information on computing Texas gross receipts.
 An entity with zero Texas gross receipts must also file a Public Information Report (Form 05-102) or an Ownership Information Report (Form 05-167).